 - Musculoskeletal issues are another potential cause.
 Conditions that impact the bones, joints and soft tissues, like fibromyalgia, are tied with recurring pelvic pain.

 - Ovarian cancer may cause symptoms in the pelvis including pain, pressure, and discomfort.
 Because pelvic pain can be a sign of so many other conditions, it is important to note if the pain is persistent and a change from normal which can be a sign of ovarian cancer.

 We mentioned that the first step toward the treatment of chronic pelvic pain is discovering its underlying cause.
 But how do physicians do that?

 A comprehensive approach is required, starting with a physical exam.
 As part of your medical visit, a doctor may use a pelvic exam, lab tests, imaging tests and even laparoscopy to determine what’s causing pain.

-Once the underlying cause is discovered, treatment will vary depending on the cause, but may include oral or injected medications (such as antibiotics and anti-inflammatories), physical therapy, psychotherapy, neurostimulation and surgery.
+Once the underlying cause is discovered, treatment will vary depending on the cause, but may include oral or injected medications (such as antibiotics and anti-inflammatory medications), physical therapy, psychotherapy, neurostimulation and surgery.